-Dealing With The Little Boy Inside of Me - The Crucible Project
+Dealing With The Little Boy Inside of Me

 It has been two months since I asked the woman I love to marry me.
 While ecstatic for this new journey in my life, being engaged has brought a new level of accountability that I did not expect.
 I spent the first 30 years of my life thinking about me, myself and I. This has been a tough learning curve psychologically for me to think as a unit as oppose to just thinking about myself.
 Through some long and uncomfortable conversations with my fiancé, I have realized that there is a stubborn little boy inside of me.

 Children are inherently self-centered.
 This is normal for them.
 However, adults are supposed to have progressed beyond that.
 Unfortunately for me, I have not.
 Though I may be mature in some areas, at the core of my being — where it matters the most — I am clinging to childish fantasies and behaviors.
 This is clearly evident in the way I have been communicating with my fiancé.

 I am an avoider.
 As an avoider, I use one of the most powerful weapons there is: Silence.
 Don’t get me wrong.
 I can have a congenial side, but when the conversation gets too intense, I tend to shut down.
 I have learned from childhood that silence is a great way to keep people out and unconsciously dodges my need for change.
 I have now realized that a true adult approach would be to take ownership of my flaws, inner suffering and loneliness.
 I have learned to stop stonewalling those who invite me to step out of my comfort zone and embrace the pain of my shadow.